open-cogsci/osdoc/content/pages/tutorials/intermediate-javascript.md

   The table of *block_loop* at the end of step 4.
 --%

-## Step 5: Create the trial sequence
+## Step 5: Create the trial sequence and add an initialization script

 We want our trial sequence to look as follows: